-Plymouth College of Arts’ Students’ Union Manager and President-Elect are hard at work preparing an extended Freshers’ Week of safe social events to ensure that students begin to develop the new connections and friendships that can continue in person and online throughout their time at the college.
+Plymouth College of Arts’ Students’ Union Manager and President-Elect are hard at work preparing a Freshers’ Week of safe social events to ensure that students begin to develop the new connections and friendships that can continue in person and online throughout their time at the college.

-We anticipate that this will include a mix of online events such as quiz nights and viewing parties alongside in-person workshops such as tie-dying, cake and coffee mornings and social mixers where appropriate safety measures and social distancing can be implemented.
-Find out about our clubs & societies on the PCA:SU pages or head to Youtube to watch the diary of a first-year student.
+Depending on Government Covid-19 guidelines, we anticipate that this will include a mix of online events such as quiz nights and viewing parties alongside in-person workshops such as tie-dying, cake and coffee mornings and social mixers where appropriate safety measures can be implemented.
+Find out about our clubs & societies on the PCA:SU pages, join the Freshers 2021 Facebook group or head to Youtube to watch the diary of a first-year student.

 At Plymouth College of Art we are committed to excellence.
 We know that some students may start with us later than others and we have therefore designed a series of dedicated activities to support a smooth integration into our programmes.
 New undergraduate students are able to enrol with us up to a month after our advertised start date - please contact us if you need more information.
 We review all later starts on an individual case-by-case basis.